nreid/vc_tutorials/Part1_qc_alignment.md

 ## Align and compress ##

 Now that we have QC-ed our sequence data, it's time to align it to a reference genome.
-For that we'll use `bwa`, one of the most widely used short-read aligners. `bwa` implements several alignment methods, but `mem` is currently the best.
+For that we'll use `bwa`, one of the most widely used short-read aligners. `bwa` implements several alignment methods, but `mem` is best for our application.
 We previously indexed our reference genome, so we're ready to go here.

 ```bash
 # set a variable 'GEN' that gives the location and base name of the reference genome: